Welcome to the Molecular Pharmacology Group

 at the School of Pharmaceutical Sciences

 The overall aim of the Molecular Pharmacology Group’s research is the discovery of vascular biology mechanisms and the development of optimized therapeutic strategies for the treatment of complex disease, mainly cancer.

 The mainstays of the ongoing research are:

 - design of personalized optimization of multidrug combinations,

 - identification of novel targets for treatment,

 - patient-derived 3D in vitro tumor models,

 - nano-systems for co-delivery of multidrug combinations.

 We work in a close collaboration with clinicians, engineers, biologists and medical oncologists in order to perform clinically relevant translational research to improve cancer treatment efficacy, reduce side effects and probability of a drug acquired resistance.
-Our ultimate goal is to develop personalized combination therapies to the dynamically changing tumor response.
+Our ultimate goal is to develop personalized synergistic combination therapies to the dynamically changing tumor response.